kristinemlarson/gnssrefl/README.md

 lines show you what QC metrics quickLook was using.
 You can control/change these on the command line (quickLook -h).

-If you want to look at L2C data:
+If you want to look at L2C data you just change the frequency on the command line.
+L2C is designated by frequency 20:

 <CODE>quickLook p041 2020 132 -fr 20</CODE>